IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 2. Determine the most appropriate place for the device to be placed.
 It needs to reach both power and your ethernet (1 GbE and 10 GbE) connections, and minimize foot traffic.

 3. Position the device to be connected.
 Ensure that the device is at room temperature, and there's no condensation on it.
 Connect power by using the provided power cable underneath the case lid and power on the device.<br/>
-    **Note**: Take note of the two power switches.
+    **Note** - Take note of the two power switches.
     ![Power switches](/images/MDMSPowerSwitch.png)
-    **Note**: The device does not need to be removed from the portable case.
+    **Note** - The device does not need to be removed from the portable case.
 It can remain in the transport case during use.

 4. Remove the CAT6A cable from the case lid and connect it to the Eth3 (10 GbE-B) port as shown in the picture.
     ![ETH ports](/images/MDMSNewEth1and3.png)